Register Windows Admin Center with Azure

 Grant consent to a new Azure application ID

-This procedure applies only if you an Azure AD admin.
+This procedure applies only if you a Microsoft Entra admin.

-If you're an Azure AD admin, follow these steps to grant consent to a new Azure application ID:
+If you're a Microsoft Entra admin, follow these steps to grant consent to a new Azure application ID:

 Sign in to the Azure portal.